 - Take everyday actions to stop the spread of flu; wash hands often, cover coughs and sneezes, and always stay home when sick.

 51 Industrial Parkway

 Trinity County Public Health's goal is to ensure all children are vaccinated to protect their health.
 We encourage parents to vaccinate their children.
-Trinity County recommends all the Academy of Pediatrics recommended childhood immunization.
+Trinity County recommends all the Academy of Pediatrics' recommended childhood immunizations.
 Check with your child's healthcare provider about what vaccines your child(ren) need.
-Check with your Healthcare provider to see if they have vaccines available for your child.
-If vaccines are not available from your healthcare provider and or through your insurance.
-Please contact the Public Health Department 530-623-8209.
+Check with your healthcare provider to see if they have vaccines available for your child.
+If vaccines are not available from your healthcare provider and/or through your insurance, please contact the Public Health Department 530-623-1358.

-Answer the questions on this short quiz to find out what vaccines YOU may need.
+Answer the questions on this short quiz to find out what vaccines your child may need.